Towards Reliable Recommender Systems for Rating Data: (A blueprint for) simulation experiments

-To investigate the robustness of the methods against adversarial manipulation with profile injection attacks (also known as shilling attacks), we focus on so-called nuke attacks aimed at demoting a certain \emph{target} item, i.e., decreasing the probability of it being recommended.
-We apply three efficient attack schemes, denoted by \emph{average}, \emph{reverse bandwagon}, and \emph{love/hate} (see \citealp{mobasher2007toward} for a detailed overview of common attack schemes).

-To select the target item, we first make a pre-selection of items with a mean shift larger than $0.9 \cdot s_{\text{max}}$.
+Beyond these missing data mechanisms, we further assess performance under adversarial manipulation.
+To this end, we carry out the three nuke attack schemes described in Section~\ref{sec:attacks}, but we adapt the selection of the target variable to be more in line with other aspects of the data generating process.
+We first make a pre-selection of items with a mean shift larger than $0.9 \cdot s_{\text{max}}$.
 Although it requires knowledge of unobserved information, this pre-selection reflects that the attacker has some prior notion of popular items.
-Among those, the item with the highest average observed rating is targeted, with fake profiles assigning the minimum rating to this item.
-To keep the effect of the attacks comparable across missing data settings, the number of fake profiles is determined as a proportion $\varepsilon = 0.2$ of the number of observed ratings in the target item.
+Among those, the item with the highest average observed rating is targeted.
+To keep the effect of the attacks comparable across missing data settings, we again set the number of fake profiles as a proportion $\varepsilon$ of the number of observed ratings in the target item.
+However, we only consider $\varepsilon = 0.2$ to reduce the overall number of parameter settings.